datalakehouse/docs/docs/products/opensearch/howto/control_access_to_content.rst

 When you have switched on ACL support in your service, define the new ACLs:

-1. Log in to the `Aiven web console <https://console.aiven.io>`_ and select your OpenSearch service.
+1. Log in to the `DLH web console <https://console.DLH.io>`_ and select your OpenSearch service.
 2. Click the **ACL** tab.
 3. Click **Create user ACL**.
 4. Select the service user that you want to use.